Stability of digital and analog quantum simulations under noise: Outlook and conclusion

 In the digital setting, we believe that this work will have impact on our general understanding of Trotter products as a theoretical tool of approximating unitaries~\cite{Childs_2021, Chen_2024}: it answers questions about robustness of this method in general, while also providing concrete recipes for optimal choices of Trotter number $n$ and system size $l$.
 We believe that this work can also help to improve techniques for filtering and control \cite{bouten2006introductionquantumfiltering,Bouten_2009, bouten2015trotterkatotheoremquantummarkov, Bouten_2008}.

 Our analysis may finally help to design new tools for quantum error mitigation \cite{ErrorMitigationObstructions, ErrorMitigationObstructionsOld}, benchmarking \cite{BenchmarkingReview}, and help with aspects of quantum control theory in order to design more noise resilient quantum devices \cite{hu2025universaldynamicsgloballycontrolled, Dutkiewicz_2024}.
-We believe that it is such kind of technical work that will help driving the theory of quantum simulation forward. \\[3mm] \textit{Note: } Shortly before the publication of this work, the related article~\cite{trivedi2025noiserobustnessproblemtosimulatormappings} was published.
-It addresses a fundamentally similar question and some approaches are overlapping.
-However, our work is distinguished by different choices of error models and by the detailed analysis of the average case scenario.
+We believe that it is such kind of technical work that will help driving the theory of quantum simulation forward.